zaengle/statamic-templateconventions/README.md

 The package will automatically register itself.

 ## Usage
+Our tags pair nicely with Statamic's `{{ partial:{path/to/partial} }}` tag.
+They allow for more semantic, explicit inclusion of templates.

 Each tag accepts a wildcard path to the given template.
 Any number of params may be passed as part of the tag.

 ```